 The Lisa Huus Memorial Bursaries are available to students with physical disabilities who are attending post-secondary education in British Columbia or Alberta.

 Number Available: varies

-The Lisa Huus Memorial Fund provides bursaries up to $5000 annually per recipient, to assist persons with disabilities to undertake or continue their post-secondary education for academic credit at the University of Victoria or other accredited post-secondary institutions in British Columbia.
+The purpose of the Lisa Huus Memorial Fund is to provide bursaries, in the range of $500 – $5,000 annually per recipient, to assist persons with disabilities to undertake or continue their post-secondary education at an accredited post-secondary institution in British Columbia or Alberta.
 Bursaries may be used for items such as tuition fees, textbooks, equipment, transportation, residence and support worker costs.

-- Applicants must be Canadian citizens or permanent residents.
+- be a Canadian citizen or permanent resident

 How to Apply

 Apply through the Lisa Huus Bursary webpage by clicking ‘Apply now’ below Step 2.

 Applications must be completed online.
 For privacy reasons, the online system does not have the ability to store information.
 Applications need to be completed in full at one time.
 You will not be able to save and come back to your application.
 Closing the online application prior to submitting will result in loss of data so it is recommended that all necessary information and documents are gathered and accessible prior to starting an application.